Skip to main content Skip to footer

 Why we are providing this notice to you

-As the Administering Authority of the Fund we hold certain information about you (“personal data”) which we use to administer the Fund and to pay benefits from it.
-This notice is designed to give you information about the data we hold about you, how we use it, your rights in relation to it and the safeguards that are in place to protect it.
+As the Administering Authority of the Fund we hold certain information about you and from which you can be identified (“personal data”) which we use to administer the Fund and to pay benefits from it.
+In line with data protection legislation, we are required to give you specified information about the personal data we hold about you, how we use it, your rights in relation to it and the safeguards that are in place to protect it.
+This notice is designed to give you that information.

 The technical bit

-The Administering Authority holds personal data about you in its capacity as data controller for the proper handling of all matters relating to the Fund, including its administration and management.
-This includes the need to process your data to contact you, to calculate, secure and pay your benefits, for statistical and financial modelling^ and for reference purposes (for example, when we assess how much money is needed to provide members’ benefits and how that money should be invested), and to manage liabilities and administer the Fund generally.
+The Administering Authority holds personal data about you, in its capacity as a controller, for the proper handling of all matters relating to the Fund, including its administration and management.
+This includes the need to process your data to contact you, to calculate, secure and pay your benefits, for statistical and financial modelling and for reference purposes (for example, when we assess how much money is needed to provide members' and beneficiaries' benefits and how that money should be invested), and to manage liabilities and administer the Fund generally.
 Further information about how we use your personal data is provided below.

-we need to process your personal data to carry out a task in the public interest or in the exercise of official authority in our capacity as a public body;
+1. we need to process your personal data to carry out a task in the public interest or in the exercise of official authority in our capacity as a public body; [and/or]

-we need to process your personal data for the legitimate interests of administering and managing the Fund and liabilities under it, calculating, securing and paying benefits and performing our obligations and exercising any rights, duties and discretions the Administering Authority has in relation to the Fund;
+2. [we need to process your personal data for the legitimate interests of administering and managing the Fund and liabilities under it, calculating, securing and paying benefits and performing our obligations and exercising any rights, duties and discretions the Administering Authority has in relation to the Fund][./; and/or]

-because we need to process your personal data to meet our contractual obligations to you in relation to the Fund (for example, under an agreement that you will pay additional voluntary contributions to the Fund), or to take steps, at your request, before entering into a contract.
+3. [because we need to process your personal data to meet our contractual obligations to you in relation to the Fund (for example, under an agreement that you will pay additional voluntary contributions to the Fund), or to take steps, at your request, before entering into a contract].

 What personal data we hold, and how we obtain it